 By Ryan Johnson, Wealth Management Partner

-This is a most simplistic tax-deductible plan for Independent Contractors.
+This is the most simplistic tax-deductible plan for Independent Contractors.
 It is low cost, and there aren’t any additional required tax forms like the 5500 form.
 Many times, our clients set-up a SEP IRA because they run out of time to set-up (and fund) alternative accounts by the end of the calendar year.
 A SEP IRA allows you to set-up AND fund the account by your tax deadline.
 Filing an extension?
 That builds in some time as well.
 For example, we have some clients who in October of 2018 were setting-up and funding a SEP IRA for their 2017 tax year because they filed for an extension.

 In this kind of account, you can put 20% of your income up to a max of $56,000 (as of 2019).
 Again, note, your contribution is tax deductible.
 To further illustrate this point, if you contribute $56,000, you can deduct that from your income.
 If that $56,000 is in the 24% tax bracket, you are saving around $11,000 in taxes.

-The maximum annual contribution limit for an individual 401(k) is also $56,000 for 2019.
+The maximum annual contribution limit for an individual 401(k), also known as a solo 401(k), is also $56,000 for 2019.
 One of the ways this differs from a SEP IRA is that if you are over the age of 50, there is a catch-up provision that allows you to put in another $6,000.
 Additionally, the formula in this plan allows you to get to the maximum quicker than the SEP IRA.
-In this scenario you act as the employee and the employer.
+In this scenario, you act as the employee and the employer.
 Therefore, you can contribute $19,000 plus 20% of your income up to $56,000 (or $62,000 if you are over the age of 50).
 Note – the $19,000 is an aggregate number across your plans.
 For example, if you also have w2 income where you are contributing to a retirement account, that contribution counts towards the $19,000.
 You do have to have this account set-up by the end of the calendar year, but you don’t have to fund it until your tax deadline (again, including extensions).
 This plan also requires some additional paperwork when tax time comes around.

 A lesser known fact about the Individual 401(k) is that it also allows for loan availability.
 You can take out up to 50% of the account value (up to $50,000).
 When you take this loan, you pay back the interest to yourself.
 Many times people use this for real estate transactions when they need money for a down payment as they buy and sell.